Atuss-12 DM Side Effects

 Generic Name: chlorpheniramine / dextromethorphan / pseudoephedrine

-Note: This page contains information about the side effects of chlorpheniramine / dextromethorphan / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Atuss-12 DM.
+Note: This document contains side effect information about chlorpheniramine / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Atuss-12 DM.

 For the Consumer